steamcannon/steamcannon-appliances/README.md

     # yum install sqlite-devel openssl-devel libxml2 libxml2-devel libxslt libxslt-devel

+You'll also need to install a couple of gems in order to build the RPM files.

+    # gem install net-ssh
+    # gem install net-sftp

 If you want to create an EBS-backed AMI, you'll need the boxgrinder-build-ebs-delivery-plugin.
 To install this, type on the command line: